sayinathk/sayinathk.github.io/_posts/2020-02-29-Google-post.md

 layout: post
 title: gooogle
 permalink: /google/
-description: From what you search and where you go, to which apps you use and the YouTube vides you’ve watched click here to
+description: From what you search and where you go, to which apps you use and the YouTube vides you’ve watched click here to discover your Ads Persona
 ---
 fngnnds
 I honestly do.
 Perfecting the fundamentals always appears to be a daunting task.
 Why waste time on the basics when I learn things as fast as I do?